BenWestgate/yeti.Bash/README.md

 Enter ./CreateWallet.sh and follow instructions on screen.

-To make a non 3-of-7 multisig wallet, use instructions above with CustomWallet.sh not CreateWallet.sh
+**To make a non 3-of-7 multisig wallet, use instructions above with CustomWallet.sh not CreateWallet.sh

-To make a multisig wallet with additional randomness from coin flips or dice rolls, use instructions above with CoinDiceWallet.sh
+**To make a multisig wallet with additional randomness from coin flips or dice rolls, use instructions above with CoinDiceWallet.sh

+**To Make or Restore a Yeti Level One style single signature wallet for spending use LevelOne.sh